 - Organize around value streams: grouping the people with the knowledge and skills needed to deliver the valuable product, including the necessary tools and equipment.
 Everything is organized to optimize the end-to-end delivery flow, resulting in predictable and regular value production.

 - Work Capacity Management: a direct consequence of the focus on and organization around value streams.
 Given that the Agile Teams, Release, and Solution Trains are in place, only one question remains.
 What should these people do?
 Or, which initiatives should they work on, that will deliver the highest value/effort ratio?
-Work Capacity Management advises bringing work to the people instead of bringing people to work.
+Work Capacity Management recommends bringing work to the people instead of bringing people to work.

 Highlights of SAFe Lean Portfolio Management